vdaas/vald/docs/developer/coding_guideline.md

 ### Packages
 The package defines the context of the objects in the package, for example the corresponding methods and structs belongs to corresponding package.
 Unlike other languages like Java, in Golang we use the package name to declar which context of the object we are going to use.
 For example in [time](https://golang.org/pkg/time/) package, it defines all the objects about time like `time.Now()` method to get the current time.

+Here is the naming conventions of the package:
-Package name should be the same as the folder name.
+- Package name should be the same as the folder name.
-Package name should keep as simple as it should, and should contain only one specific context in the package.
+- Package name should keep as simple as it should, and should contain only one specific context in the package.
-Package name should not be too general, for example `util` or `helper`, which will cause all the objects from different contexts to be store in one package.
+- Package name should not be too general, for example `util` or `helper`, which will cause all the objects from different contexts to be store in one package.
 If you really want to name the package as `util`,  please define the more specific package  name more  `ioutil` or `httputil`.

-All packages should write the comments on the `doc.go` under the package to describe the corresponding package.
+All packages should contains `doc.go` file under the package to describe what is the package is.
 For example, under the folder name called `cache` should contains a file named `doc.go`, which contains the package documentation.
 For example

 ```golang
 // Package cache provides implementation of cache